What Is a Catastrophic Accident?

 We are Hawaii’s most respected plaintiffs’ law firm, with over 50 years of experience in complex and catastrophic injury cases.
 Our attorneys have received top honors in the legal field and have recovered multimillion-dollar verdicts and settlements for clients across the state.

 By maintaining a selective caseload, we guide each client through the legal process with the full attention, tailored resources, and focused dedication necessary.
-At Cronin, Fried, Sekiya, Kekina & Fairbanks, we are deeply committed to helping residents and visitors throughout Hawaii find justice and healing.
+At Cronin, Fried, Sekiya, Kekina & Fairbanks & Fairbanks, we are deeply committed to helping residents and visitors throughout Hawaii find justice and healing.
 Contact us today for a free consultation.

 Frequently Asked Questions